Zesty, fresh, spicy, or sweet, there’s a salsa out there for any occasion and you can’t go wrong with any of these time-tested recipes!

 Mango Pineapple Salsa

-Sweet and savory with a hint of heat, this vibrant salsa adds flavorful appeal to fish, chicken, shrimp, and tacos, and is equally fantastic as a relish for Pork Burgers, or Mexican Flank (or Hanger) Steak.
+Sweet and savory with a hint of heat, this vibrant salsa adds flavorful appeal to fish, chicken, shrimp, tacos, as a relish for Pork Burgers, or Mexican Flank Steak (great with hangar steak too).

 The very best salsa can be made in 10 minutes and will rival your favorite restaurant and store-bought salsa.
 The secret to achieving your ideal consistency is to drain the tomatoes but reserve the juice.
 We’re using canned tomatoes here, by the way, which deliver consistent flavor all year round.
 Try it with my Easy Chilaquiles and Pickled Red Onions.

-Enjoy this easy, endlessly versatile recipe as a dip with chips, a salsa for chicken or my Baked Tilapia, a super simple salad, or the foundation of a healthy, plant-based meal.
+Enjoy this easy, healthy, endlessly versatile recipe as a dip with chips, a salsa for chicken, fish, or burrito bowls, or as a hearty ,plant-based salad.
 Perfect for a potluck and can be prepared in advance!

-Humble alliums pair with two pantry staples for a tangy, crisp salsa that adds something special to Perfectly Broiled Salmon or other protein of your choice!
+Humble alliums pair with two pantry staples for a tangy, crisp salsa that adds something special to Perfectly Broiled Salmon or another protein of choice!

 Serve this colorful salad as a light yet filling entree, scoop it up with tortilla chips for a unique appetizer, or try it on a Homemade Tostada.
 In this case, instead of stirring the avocado into the shrimp, mash it and spread a layer over the tostada–this will help anchor the loose ingredients–and then scoop the shrimp mixture over top.
 Any way you serve it, the pop of flavor and ease of preparation is bound to make it a keeper.

 Your choice of fish simmers to tender perfection for a super speedy meal that’s bursting with flavor.
-The simple sauce can be customized in a surprisingly simple way, making this meal a favorite with adults and kids alike.
+The easy sauce can be customized in a surprisingly simple way, making this meal a favorite with adults and kids alike.
 I often round out the meal with a salad or green vegetable, like Harissa Roasted Green Beans.
-Corn, black beans, peppers, and avocado complement nicely too.
+Corn, black beans, peppers, and avocado complement nicely, too.

-The use of feta cheese creates a tasty twist in a Caprese salad, which traditionally consists of tomatoes, basil, and mozzarella cheese.
-(Both versions pair beautifully with a drizzle of my Favorite Balsamic Vinaigrette.)
-Converting the salad to a simple salsa and spooning atop this marinated, grilled chicken creates a memorable meal.
+Using feta cheese creates a tasty twist on a traditional Caprese salad, which traditionally consists of tomatoes, basil, and mozzarella cheese.
+Both versions pair beautifully with a drizzle of my Favorite Balsamic Vinaigrette.
+Converting the salad to a simple salsa and spooning atop the marinated, grilled chicken creates a memorable meal.

 I’m so glad you stopped by!
 Fountain Avenue Kitchen is full of healthy, easy, time-tested recipes.
 I’m excited for you to peek around, and hope you find something that’ll make your day just a bit more delicious!